Plugins

-- Define a plugin factory with
+- Define a plugin with

-definePlugin(...). - Register it in
+definePlugin(...) - Register it in

 import { configure, definePlugin, test } from "@glubean/sdk";